HotaruCMS/HotaruCMS/content/plugins/categories/readme.txt

 Changelog
 ---------
-v.1.6 2010/05/22 - Nick - Fix for home page title tags and moved Category RSS from SB Base into this plugin v.1.5 2010/04/14 - Nick - Top stories page name changed from "index" to "popular" v.1.4 2010/03/24 - Nick - Added an "active_cat" class to the category bar for the current category
+v.1.7 2010/06/07 - Nick - Applied htmlentities to ampersands in posts, i.e. "posted in Food &amp; Drink" v.1.6 2010/05/22 - Nick - Fix for home page title tags and moved Category RSS from SB Base into this plugin v.1.5 2010/04/14 - Nick - Top stories page name changed from "index" to "popular" v.1.4 2010/03/24 - Nick - Added an "active_cat" class to the category bar for the current category